Learn all about the gold and silver commitment of traders (COT) report and how understanding it can help determine when to buy gold and silver.

 Or see what precious metals products are available to buy here.

-Editor: Originally posted 28 August 2018.
-Update 5 September 2018 with latest silver commercials positioning.
+Editors Note: Originally posted 28 August 2018.
+Updated 5 September 2018 with latest silver commercials positioning.
+And updated 3 October 2018 with Gold commercials now net long chart and NZD gold and silver charts updated.